GradleFx/GradleFx-Documentation/basic_setup.rst

 | **swc**: a library project of which the sources will be packaged into a swc file
 | **swf**: a Flex web project of which the sources will be packaged into a swf file.
 | **air**: a Flex web project of which the sources will be packaged into a air file.
+| **mobile**: a Flex mobile project of which the sources will be packaged into an apk or ipa file.

 example project type definition: ::